Skip to content

 The T-Deck Plus is what happens when you design a mesh device to work without a phone.

 The built-in keyboard lets you type messages directly on the device.
 The color touchscreen shows conversations, node lists, and maps.
-It’s essentially a dedicated mesh communicator that happens to fit in a cargo pocket.
+It’s a dedicated mesh communicator that happens to fit in a cargo pocket.
+If you pair it with MeshOS firmware, the standalone experience gets even better.

 FirmwareStatus